top of page

 Reviewing your lifestyle, diet, and habits with you.

-Releasing scar tissue from surgeries or post birthing.
+Releasing scar tissue from surgeries that may affect bowel movement.

 Providing visceral manipulation techniques to loosen adhesions between organs.